 The UK has very strong involvement in SOHO, primarily through the Coronal Diagnostic Spectrometer (CDS) which was built at the Rutherford Appleton Laboratory, including contributions from the UCL Mullard Space Science Laboratory and several foreign partners.

 The CDS instrument is managed from the operations centre at RAL Space.
-The CDS team, led by the Principal Investigator, Dr Andre Fludra, receive and process observing requests from the world-wide research community, prepare daily science plans and send them to their instrument operators at NASA for uploading to the spacecraft.
+The CDS team, led by the Principal Investigator (PI), Dr Andrzej Fludra, receive and process observing requests from the world-wide research community, prepare daily science plans and send them to their instrument operators at NASA for uploading to the spacecraft.
 Over the 15 years, the RAL team have worked closely with UK research groups at 15 universities across the country, and also collaborated with 60 groups world-wide.

 Dr Fludra, who has been involved in the SOHO CDS project for 16 years, including eight years at NASA Goddard Space Flight Center, said, “One of many things I enjoy in my PI role, is the opportunity to meet and interact with hundreds of users of the CDS instrument which include a significant fraction of the world-wide solar physics community.
 For many years, many of them were involved hands-on in preparing the observing plans for the instrument.
 A few years ago we streamlined the process and our project staff now do all the science planning.”